Miguel-maps/rock-paper-scissors/README.md

     · Change the way the game indicates which option the computer chooses.
     An idea for this would be to toggle visibility and change the icon of the computer's choice.
     · Add borders to the game elements
+    · Change button styles.
+Use hand icons.
+    · Add an inverted icon in computer's button.

 - Game:
         Add a <p> that indicates the result of the round.